NatClamp/nfc-news/README.md

 ### Running Tests

-You can run tests on this service by using `npm t`
+You can run tests with mocha and chai (available within the spec directory) by using `npm t`.

+### Deployment

+To deploy the API, you need to include a production connection within the `knexfile.js`. that uses the deployed database URL and the query `?ssl=true`.

 ### Built With
 - `Express`